 Good quality boots that fit well and are comfortable enough are essential.
 Although ski boots will always be less comfortable than snowboarding boots, it’s important to have your own boots that have molded themselves to the shape of your feet.

 See also: Can You Stretch Tight Snowboard Boots?

 Don’t try to learn on twin tips, start out on something more traditional.
 Look for skis with a reverse camber and less rocker to learn on.

 If you’re planning on sticking to green groomers, go for all-mountain skis sized about chin height.

 While it’s common to rent narrow beginner skis, it’s best to learn on wider and more stable skis.

-Check out Evo’s wide selection of beginner and intermediate skis.
+Check out Evo’s hand picked beginner and intermediate skis.

 Use the snow plough

 But not too much.
 On narrow runs or when coming into a ski lift line, the snow plough is the most effective and non-intrusive move you can make to ensure you don’t hit anyone or speed out of control into a snowbank.

 While transitioning from snowboarding to skiing may be a cool move, proactively maintaining your snowboarding ability after learning to ski is a good idea.